The Best Way to Ship Plants Safely

 It is not strange to see that most plants die as a result of the trauma.
 If humans can be affected by the emotional and physical stress that comes with moving from one part of the country to another, how much more plants?
 It could even get worse if you are traveling over long distances.

-If you are concerned about whether your plants will survive and you don’t want to put the effort in transporting them only to find out that they eventually didn’t survive, then you might want to consider giving them out as gifts to your friends, family, or neighbors before you move.
+If you are concerned about whether your plants will survive and you don’t want to put the effort into transporting them only to find out that they eventually didn’t survive, then you might want to consider giving them out as gifts to your friends, family, or neighbors before you move.
 But if you wish to keep your plants at all cost, maybe for the memories it brings, then there are a couple of ways to raise their chances of surviving the move and getting to your new home safely.
-However, you have to prepare the plants and do somethings ahead of your move day.
+However, you have to prepare the plants and do some things ahead of your move day.

 Get to know and understand the restrictions

 If you know or have read about seed catalogs, you probably would have noticed that companies don’t ship plants to some states.
-For instance, Arizona, Texas, Florida, and California don’t allow shipment of citrus plants from out-of-state.
+For instance, Arizona, Texas, Florida, and California don’t allow the shipment of citrus plants from out-of-state.
 There other states that have similar restrictions but these are the most notable ones.
 Hence, if you are attached to a particular fruit, whether oak, nut, or pine tree in your yard and you wish to bring it with you to your new home, you might have to quarantine it.
 For example, California restricts the import of plants to those that are free of pests, not to be resold, strictly houseplants, or those that are grown in sterile commercial potting mix.

 These restrictions are just for the states to protect their agriculture and natural resources as the introduction of new plants from another state can introduce weeds, plant pests, and disease.
 Hence, if you are moving to a different state, make sure you call their Department of Agriculture to first make sure they will allow you to bring in the plant you wish to relocate.
-This will save you a whole lot of troubles so that you don’t get trapped in some difficult situations as a result of the restrictions that may be involved in transporting your plant to the state you are relocating to.
+This will save you a whole lot of trouble so that you don’t get trapped in some difficult situations as a result of the restrictions that may be involved in transporting your plant to the state you are relocating to.

 However, your mover should be able to give you more information about these restrictions as they are expected to be better informed.
 If they are even conversant with transporting plants, then you might have little to worry about restrictions or no restrictions.